hagaibarel/kube-charts/README.md

 This chart was inspired by the [examples found here](https://github.com/kubernetes/ingress/tree/master/examples/aws/nginx).
 Also, if you've used kops to launch your cluster and/or have the [dns-controller addon ](https://github.com/kubernetes/kops/tree/master/dns-controller), the chart supports configuration of a DNS record (via route53) to point to the ingress controller.

 For a more robust solution, you should check out the official [nginx-ingress](https://github.com/kubernetes/charts/tree/master/stable/nginx-ingress) chart on the stable chart repository.
+This chart is heavily influenced by it, with some modifications to my liking.

 ### kafka-manager